Special Awards have specific criteria, eligibility, and value when they are awarded.

 Amount: | Four Awards: - $750 for a senior project (Grades 11 & 12) - $250 for an intermediate project (Grades 9 & 10) - 2 x $125 for a junior project (Grades 7 & 8) - $50 for a primary project (Grades 5 & 6) |

-Eligibility: | Open to all divisions (one prize in each division) |
+Eligibility: | Open to the primary, junior, and senior divisions |

 Kingston Field Naturalists Award